- Doctor of Education

 The Studies in Applied Behavior Analysis programs combine Lipscomb’s tradition of innovation and quality instruction with one of the highest demand fields in learning today.
 The demand for certified professionals who can deliver effective behavioral services is growing.
 Along with offering a certification program, we also offer a Master of Science in Applied Behavior Analysis.
-Within the M.S. degree, candidates will receive a Behavior Analyst Certification Board® verified course sequence and 1,500 hours of field supervision necessary to apply for the Behavior Analyst Certification Board exam.
+Within the M.S. degree, students will receive Behavior Analyst Certification Board®-course-sequence-approved courses and 1,500 hours of field supervision necessary to apply for the Behavior Analyst Certification Board exam.

 Approvals and Standards

 The M.Ed. and Ed.D. programs have been granted NCATE and state approval.
-All NCATE, INTASC, NBPTS, PSEL, TILS and Tennessee Standards are met.
+The Reading Specialty and Ed.S. programs have been granted conditional approval.
+All NCATE, INTASC, NBPTS, ISSLC and Tennessee Standards are met.

 Admission Policies and Procedures